WWV (radio station)

 WWV is a shortwave ("high frequency" or HF) radio station, located near Fort Collins, Colorado.
-It has broadcast a continuous time signal since 1945, and implements United States government frequency standards, with transmitters operating on 2.5, 5, 10, 15, and 20 MHz.
+It has broadcast a continuous time signal since 1945, and implements United States government frequency standards, with transmitters operating on 2.5, 5, 10, 15, 20, and 25 MHz.
 WWV is operated by the U.S. National Institute of Standards and Technology (NIST), under the oversight of its Time and Frequency Division, which is part of NIST's Physical Measurement Laboratory based in Gaithersburg, Maryland.
+The letters WWV are only a call sign and do not stand for anything (see below).

 WWV was established in 1919 by the Bureau of Standards in Washington, D.C., making it one of the oldest continuously-operating radio stations in the United States.
 NIST celebrated WWV's centennial on October 1, 2019.

 In 1931, the station relocated to the first of three suburban Maryland sites, before moving to a location near Fort Collins in 1966.
 WWV shares this site with longwave (also known as "low frequency" or LF) station WWVB, which transmits carrier and time code (no voice) at 60 kHz.
 NIST also operates shortwave station WWVH on Kauai, Hawaii.
 Both WWV and WWVH announce the time of day each minute in Coordinated Universal Time, and make other recorded announcements of general interest on an hourly schedule, including the Global Positioning System (GPS) satellite constellation status.
 Because they simultaneously transmit on the same frequencies, WWV uses a male voice in order to differentiate itself from WWVH, which uses a female voice.

 Service

 Since 1945, WWV has disseminated "official U.S. time" provided by government entities NIST and the United States Naval Observatory (USNO), to ensure that uniform time is maintained throughout the United States and around the world.
 WWV provides a public service by making time information freely available at all hours.

-The time signals generated by WWV allow time-keeping devices such as radio-controlled clocks to automatically maintain accurate time without the need for manual adjustment.
+The time signals generated by WWV allow time-keeping devices such as radio-controlled clocks, weather stations and wristwatches to automatically maintain accurate time without the need for manual adjustment.
 These time signals are used by commercial and institutional interests where accurate time plays a vital role in daily operations including shipping, transport, technology, research, education, military, public safety and telecommunications.
 It is of particular importance in broadcasting, whether it be commercial, public, or private interests such as amateur radio operators, who use the station's transmissions to test their equipment.